-To be actively engaged in business, you must "materially participate" in the business activity; otherwise, your participation may be a "passive" activity.
+To be actively engaged in business, you must materially participate in the business activity; otherwise, your participation may be considered a passive activity.

-For passive activities, the deduction of a business loss (expenses exceeding income) is restricted: loss from passive activity cannot offset income from non-passive activity (such as retirement income, salary, or self-employment income).
-You can carry the unused losses over into future years.
+For passive activities, the deduction of a business loss (expenses exceeding income) is restricted: loss from passive activity cannot offset income from nonpassive activity (such as retirement income, salary, or self-employment income).
+You can, however, carry over the unused losses to future years.

-The passive loss rules apply to individuals, partners, and members of LLCs, S corporation interests, estates, and trusts.
+The passive loss rules apply to individuals, partners, members of LLCs, and S corporation interests, estates, and trusts.

-Note: Generally, woodland held as investment is not subject to the passive loss rules.
+Note: In general, woodland held as investment is not subject to the passive loss rules.